 - The athlete will shuffle aggressively one to two times away from the wall and plant aggressively to throw the ball.

 - This is the most important exercise of all to reinforce the athletic stance and the importance of plant leg angles.

 - If the plant leg of the back leg is too narrow when attempting to stop the throw will be weak.

 - The athlete wants to still get forward movement when throwing.
 I like to do 2-4 sets of 3-5 reps on each side.
 The exercise has to be intense.
 The wt of the ball, experience of the athlete, and skill level determines the sets and reps.

 This is the stationary version of the Side Medicine Ball Throw.
 The forward shuffle throw and backward shuffle throw would still get the athlete back to this position.
 The backward throw crucial for teaching deceleration angles.
 If the plant is poorly done the throw will show it.
 Great feedback drill.

-This is a great speed exercise because it focuses on both deceleration (which is what most quick athlete do better than other athletes in athletic speed) and acceleration.
+This is one of the great speed exercises because it focuses on and helps to improve both deceleration (which is what most quick athletes do better than other athletes in athletic speed) and acceleration.

 a.
 The initial position is having the athlete squat/bend on one leg and resist the pulling action of the tubing.
 The decelerators are kicked on.

 b.
 Then the athlete quickly stands and pulls on the tubing while driving the knee up.
 This recruits the accelerators.